 This research program aims to enable digital participation, inclusion and literacy in an increasingly digital economy.

-As digital technologies are ubiquitous and almost all social services are provided online; it is, therefore, critical that all groups in society have access to technology and connectivity, as well as possessing the digital and data literacy skills to participate equally.
+In a digital society, it is critical that all groups have access to technology and connectivity, as well as possess the digital and data literacy skills to participate equally.

 Current projects and partnerships